nsrosenqvist/phpunit-inline/README.md

 # PHPUnit Inline Tests

+> **⚠️ Experimental Project**
+> This is an experimental project to explore ideas around inline testing in PHP.
+It is **not recommended for production use** at this time.
+The API and implementation may change significantly as concepts are refined.

 A PHPUnit extension that enables writing tests inline with your application code using PHPUnit's native `#[Test]` attribute, inspired by Rust's testing approach.

 ## Features